U.S. News Rankings

 |School type||private, coed college|

-When applying to Bastyr University, it's important to note the application deadline is rolling.
+When applying to Bastyr University, it's important to note the application deadline is April 15.
 The application fee at Bastyr University is $60.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.